Social impact at Zendesk

-Founded in 1933, the International Rescue Committee (IRC) helps refugees and displaced people rebuild their lives in more than 40 countries and 20 US cities.
-IRC has used Zendesk Sell since November 2019 to make it easier to check in each asylum seeker, ensuring that no one falls through the cracks.
-IRC has completed the intake process for 650 families and more than 800 children with Zendesk.
+Founded in 1933, the International Rescue Committee (IRC) helps refugees and displaced peoples rebuild their lives in more than 40 countries and 20 US cities.
+IRC has used Zendesk Sell since November 2019 to easily check in each asylum seeker, ensuring no one falls through the cracks.
+Using Zendesk, IRC has completed the intake process for 1,000+ families including more than 800 children.

 Stay in touch

-Employees at Fluyt, a small communications consulting company in Bogota, Columbia, knew that their information-sharing skills could be essential to helping educate others about COVID-19.
-Using Zendesk Guide, the team created masuno.app – a content hub with more than 500 articles, ranging from mental-health resources to updated shelter-in-place protocols.
+Employees at Fluyt, a small communication consulting company in Bogota, Columbia, knew that their information sharing skills could be essential to helping educate others on COVID-19.
+Using Zendesk Guide, the team created masuno.app — a content hub with more than 500 articles ranging from mental health resources to updated lockdown protocols.
 More recently, Fluyt created a call centre for volunteers to connect patrons with resources for food, shelter and medicine.

-St. Kilda Mums, a non-profit organisation in Melbourne, Australia that collects second-hand baby gear to donate to families in need, used a $45,000 donation from the Zendesk Neighbour Foundation to build a new warehouse that tripled the charity's impact.
+St. Kilda Mums, a Melbourne, Australia, non-profit organisation that collects gently used baby gear to donate to families in need, used a $45,000 donation from the Zendesk Foundation to build a new warehouse that tripled the non-profit’s impact.

-Previously, St. Kilda Mums placed families on a waiting list for essential childcare items, given that it had limited office space for donations and volunteers.
+Previously, St. Kilda Mums placed families on a waiting list for essential childcare items given its limited office space to fit donations and volunteers.
 Now, St. Kilda Mums helps three times as many families – with room to spare.